PaulBlanche/frugal/docs/data/concepts/loaders/index.md

 };
 ```

-frugal will find in `./pages/myPage.ts` or in any of its dependencies any modules ending with `.style.ts`, and provide them to the `style` loader.
+frugal will find in `frugal.config.ts` or in any of its dependencies any static imports of modules ending with `.style.ts`, and provide them to the `style` loader.

 Then the loader, according to its own logic, will generate some static assets from those modules.